-OCB's A+ rating incorporates our assumption of a moderate likelihood of support from the government during extraordinary circumstances.
-This assumption takes into account the bank's modest business coverage and its modest systemic impact in the country, as well as the new regulatory framework that provides the regulator with multiple tools and mechanisms to address ailing banks.
+We expect a moderate likelihood of support from the government for OCB during extraordinary circumstances.
+This assumption considers the bank's modest franchise and its modest systemic impact in the country, as well as the new regulatory framework providing the regulator with multiple mechanisms to address ailing banks.